How to book a campsite for every style — from parks to RVs to people’s backyards

 For those new to dispersed camping, Garmire said it is essential to learn the rules of the area (including when/whether campfires are allowed) and not to crowd other campers should you come across any.

 “If it’s an area where there are multiple campsites, give each group their space,” he said.
-“It’s just courteous to go a little bit further away and give each person their own experience in the wilderness.”
+“It’s just courteous to go a little bit farther away and give each person their own experience in the wilderness.”

 Other good options to reference are the Bureau of Land Management website and Google Maps, where you can pinpoint a good spot to stay near water or near trails within your permitted area.